Book 1 (Psalms 1–41)

 Psalm 20 teaches us to trust God rather than human power, such as military might.
 “Some take pride in chariots, and some in horses, but our pride is in the name of the Lord our God” (Ps.
 20:7).
 Financial assets, no less than military assets, can be the basis for a false faith in human power.
 For that matter, we should recall that in the ancient world only the upper class soldiers would have horses and chariots.
 The ordinary soldiers would be drawn from the peasants and be on foot.
 It is a disturbing reality that even modest wealth and power often draw us away from God.

 “The Lord is my shepherd” (Psalm 23:1).
 If we trust God, we have the tranquility of knowing that God watches over us, like a shepherd watching over the sheep.
 This is a reminder to see our work from God’s perspective—not primarily as an instrument for our gratification, but as our part in God’s mission in the world.
-“He leads me in the right for his name’s sake” (Ps.
+“He leads me in right paths for his name’s sake” (Ps.
 23:3, emphasis added).
 We work to honor him and not for our own glory—a powerful reminder that we need to hear on a regular basis.